mekatronik-achmadi/md_tutorial/electronic/tutorials/esp32_install.md

 ---

-### Python PyParsing
+### Python

-In the linking (ld) process, ESP-IDF employ some python module to parse.
+In the binary compiling process, ESP-IDF employ some Python modules to parse and linking.

 #### ArchLinux/Manjaro